coderpussy/SolarTherm-WIFI-Local-Admin/README.md

 Every time you build a new binary you get a new md5 checksum for your compiled file.

 - You upload the file to your webroot.
-- If a device is awaking from deep sleep, the device script make a request with additional header information.
+- If a device is awaking from deep sleep, the device script make a request with additional header information to your LAMP stack.
-- This header information have special content like the MAC address and md5 checksum of installed firmware.
+- This header information have special content like the MAC address and md5 checksum of installed device firmware.
-- The script identify the MAC address with associated device name and md5 check for the binary to serve the correct file to the device.
+- The script identify the MAC address with associated device name, check the md5 of binary to serve the correct file to the requesting device.
 - After receiving new firmware the device will automatically reset.
 - You can serve as many binaries you want to have from this location ideally related to your amount of existing SolarTherm devices.
 - Each SolarTherm device have its own binary.
 Done.
-You never have to connect to serial USB connection again as long the binary is valid
+You never have to connect to serial USB connection again as long the binary is valid and your battery is healthy

 ### Troubleshooting